Social Work, '17

 While at Castleton, Stetson became a certified PAC (Peer Advocate for CHANGE) member, completing training on how to educate the campus community about sexual assault, dating violence, stalking, and more.

-According to Stetson, the greatest opportunity for hands-on learning came from the social work program requirement that every senior complete a 400-hour internship.
+According to Stetson, the greatest opportunity for hands-on learning came from the social work program that requires that every senior complete a 400-hour internship.
 This experience prepared her for work in a professional setting.